mozilla-metrics/grouperfish/docs/architecture.rst

 In Grouperfish, a query is represented as a JSON-document that conforms to the ElasticSearch `Query DSL`_.
-Internally, all stored documents are indexed by ElasticSearch, and each query is actually processed by ElasticSearch itself.
+Internally, all stored documents are indexed by ElasticSearch, and each query is actually processed only by ElasticSearch itself (and not by Grouperfish).

 .. _`Query DSL`: http://www.elasticsearch.org/guide/reference/query-dsl/